davdar/maam/writeup/pldi15.markdown

 We want to avoid reconstructing complicated monads for our interpreters, especially as languages and analyses grow and change.
 Even more, we want to avoid reconstructing complicated _proofs_ that such changes will necessarily alter.
 Toward this goal we introduce a compositional framework for constructing monads which are correct-by-construction.
-To do this we build upon the well-known structure of monad transformer.
+To do this we extend the well-known structure of monad transformer that that of _Galois transformer_.

 There are two types of monadic effects used in our monadic interpreter: state and nondeterminism.
 Each of these effects have corresponding monad transformers.
-Monad transformers for state effects were described by Jones in [CITE].
 Our definition of a monad transformer for nondeterminism is novel in this work.

+In the proceeding definitions, we must necessarily use `bind`, `return`, and other operations from the underlying monad.
+We notate these `bindₘ`, `returnₘ`, `doₘ`, `←ₘ`,  etc. for clarity.

 ## State Monad Transformer